2004 Tour de France, Stage 10 to Stage 20: Stage 10

 Virenque and Merckx pulled further ahead over the third climb and by the second intermediate sprint were 8'05" clear.
 At the summit of the Cote de Chalvignac (126.5 km raced) they had over nine minutes in hand.
 Brioches la Boulangere were doing most of the work at the front of the peloton.
-On the Col de Neronne the lead was 10'40", Virenque had taken maximum points on every climb.
+On the Col de Néronne the lead was 10'40", Virenque had taken maximum points on every climb.

 On the ascent of the cat-1 Col du Pas de Peyrol, after 135 km together, Merckx was dropped by Virenque.
 His lead over the peloton was down to 9'00" and he had about half-a-minute over Merckx.
 On the descent there were two nasty crashes out of the peloton by Matthias Kessler and Sebastian Hinault.

 Over the eighth summit (Col d'Entremont) Virenque had a minute over Merckx and had maintained his advantage over the peloton.
 On the final major summit, the Col de Prat de Bouc, with 31.5 km to the finish, Virenque led Merckx by over four minutes and had 7'45" over the rest.
 Merckx was caught by the peloton on the descent and then dropped by the peloton (he finished a minute down on the peloton).

 Virenque held his lead, the peloton did not make a major effort to catch him, and he came in over five minutes ahead.
 He had been out in front for 202 km and raced the final 62 km alone.
 It was his seventh career Tour stage victory, his maximum points haul was enough to put him in the polka-dot jersey for the first time in 2004 and his win also jumped him 51 places in the classement général.